 After the chore was done and Jordan was fitted with his riding helmet, we took him to meet Hero.

 Hero is our amazing Arab who in the fall of 2012 was desperately in need of finding a new family.

-Before Hero became ours, he belonged to the Preison’s, a loving military family.
-After an unfortunate event that left Shawn medically unable to continue his service to our country, the Preison family had to move.
-However, their new Florida home wasn’t suited for a horse.
+Before Hero became ours, his name was Furi and he belonged to the Preison’s, a loving family stationed at the airforce base in Grand Forks.
+After an unfortunate event that left Shawn medically unable to continue his service to our country, the Preison family made plans to move.
+However, their family was in Florida and their new home wasn’t suited for a horse.

 Hero was already in the riding pen waiting for Jordan, and as Jordan approached the gate, Hero threw his head up and whinnied hello.